liormizr/s3path/docs/interface.rst

 PureS3Path.as_uri()
 ^^^^^^^^^^^^^^^^^^^

-Represent the path as a AWS S3 URI:
+Represents the path as a AWS S3 URI:

 .. code:: python